 In 2012, Chioma joined as a staff attorney at the African Cultural Alliance of North America Inc. (ACANA), a community-based non-profit organization that assists African and Caribbean immigrants in their resettlement in the United States.
 Under her leadership, Chioma strengthened the organization by creating the legal department, taking a lead in grant writing, program development and implementation and by overseeing the revitalization of the arts and culture department.
 Solidifying her growing influence in African and Caribbean communities nationwide, Chioma now serves as National Legal Director with African Communities Together (ACT), a community-based organization that advocates for African immigrant rights and provides direct legal and social services to the community.

 Chioma has consulted with various local government entities including the Philadelphia City Council and the administration of former Mayor Michael Nutter on immigration and employment law policy issues.
 In April 2021, she was appointed by Governor Tom Wolf to the Pennsylvania Commission on African African-American Affairs.
+She has since been reappointed for another term by Governor Josh Shapiro.

 In 2015, Chioma was the recipient of the Exemplary Service Award from the Nigerian Lawyers Association for her “demonstrated a commitment to public service and has used legal expertise and skills to serve the needs of the members of the community at large.”